aurinicolas/docker-basics-training/README.md

 # Introduction training to Docker

-This repository contains different to go through a basic Docker training.
+This repository contains different scripts to go through a basic Docker training.